 14 days (full refund); 365 days (full refund minus the return shipping cost)

 The Joybird furniture collection includes a wide range of furniture that extends beyond the living room, including sofas, chairs, bedroom furniture, tables, media and storage, and home decor accessories.
-They even have a line of quick ship furniture that ships within three days.
-Joybird furniture is designed in Los Angeles, CA and manufactured in Mexico—they pride themselves on custom orders, employee satisfaction, and artisan draftsmanship.
+The company even have a line of quick ship furniture that ships within three days.
+Joybird furniture is designed in Los Angeles, CA and manufactured in Mexico—priding themselves on custom orders, employee satisfaction, and artisan craftsmanship.

 See our complete Joybird sofa review here.